-To be eligible for the fellowship you must be a first year Master of Urban Planning student who has completed all of the first year core program courses.
+To be eligible for the fellowship you must be a first year Master of Urban and Regional Planning student who has completed all of the first year core program courses.

 The fellowship award is made on the basis of the applicant's academic and professional record (resume) and their passion for working in non-profit organizations in the city of Detroit.
 Applications will be available in the beginning of March and applicants will be notified of their status by the end of the semester.

 Past Community Development Organizations that have hosted Brademas Fellowships: